skrj-gh/nvm_simulation/Readme.md

 This will ensure all required submodule are present and updated.

 ## Setup with VS Code and Docker development container
 1.)
 Get [VS CODE](https://code.visualstudio.com/) and necessary [extensions](https://code.visualstudio.com/docs/remote/remote-overview) for remote container development.
+Also Docker needs to be installed on your system.

 ![alt text](img/extension.gif)